goblinfactory/konsole/README.md

 <img src='docs/progressbar.gif' width='75%'/>

-# Threading (and `threadsafe` writing to the Console at last!) `.Concurrent()`
+## Threading and threadsafe writing to the Console.

-If you are writing a small command line utility that will be called from a build script, where you script does something, and uses threads to update the console the Konsole will make that a lot simpler.

-## `ConcurrentWriter` and `Threading` with `.Concurrent()`
+If you have a background thread that writes to the screen, then you have to make sure that the thread code is threadsafe, with regards to the console. `System.Console` by default is not threadsafe.
 Use `new ConcurrentWriter()` to create a simple threadsafe writer that will write to the current console window.
 New Window is not threadsafe.
 Call `.Concurrent()` on a new window to return a thread safe window.

-e.g. `new Window(...).Concurrent()`

-All the static constructors return threadsafe windows by default.
+All the static constructors return threadsafe windows by default; So

-**THREADSAFE**
+#### Threadsafe static constructors

 - `Window.Open`
 - `Window.OpenBox`